SAFE-Stack/docs/docs/safe-template.md

 * [Fable](http://fable.io/)
 * [Elmish](https://fable-elmish.github.io/elmish/)

 *Currently, the template does not include any Azure / other Cloud integration except Docker deployment.
-Refer to the [SAFE-Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) repository for an example that uses Azure Table Storage.*
+Refer to the [SAFE-Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) repository for an example that uses Azure Table Storage.
+We're working on improving this to include standard Azure dependencies and other deployment mechanisms.*

 ## Using the template
 Refer to the [Quick Start guide](quickstart.md#create-your-first-safe-app) to see basic guidance on how to use the template.